Brittonicisms in English: Change from syntheticism towards analyticism

-The development from Old English to Middle English is marked particularly by a change from syntheticism (expressing meaning using word-endings) to analyticism (expressing meaning using word order).
-Old English was a synthetic language, though its inflections already tended to be simpler than those of contemporary continental Germanic languages.
+The development from Old English to Middle English is marked particularly by a change from syntheticism (expressing meaning by word-endings) to analyticism (expressing meaning by word order).
+Old English was a synthetic language, but its inflections already tended to be simpler than those of contemporary Continental Germanic languages.
 There are different word endings for case (roughly speaking, endings for the direct object of a sentence, the subject of a sentence and similarly for two other grammatical situations (not including instrumental)) varying for plural forms, gender forms and two kinds of word form (called weak and strong).
 This system is partially retained in modern Germanic languages, especially German, Icelandic and Faroese.
 Brittonic, however, was already a highly analytic language and so Brittonic peoples may have had difficulty learning Old English.
 It has been suggested that the Brittonic Latin of the period demonstrates difficulty in using the Latin word endings.

-Some language innovations occurred primarily in texts from Northern and South-Western England – in theory, the areas with the greater density of Brittonic people.
-In the Northern zone of that period, there was partial replacement of the Anglo-Saxon rule by Norse invaders.
-This situation can variously be seen as mitigating the emergence of Brittonic English or as the direct cause of the Northern language innovations i.e. Middle English creole hypothesis.
-Tristram argues that contact with both Brittonic and Norse speakers explains the language innovations in texts from Northern England.
-The attrition in word endings, as witnessed by the loss of the nasal endings (m,n), began before the Norse invasion.
+Some language innovations occurred primarily in texts from Northern and South-Western England, which are in theory the areas with the greater density of Brittonic people.
+In the Northern zone of that period, there was the partial replacement of the Anglo-Saxon rule by Norse invaders.
+The situation can variously be seen as mitigating the emergence of Brittonic English or as the direct cause of the Northern language innovations (the Middle English creole hypothesis).
+Tristram argues that contact with speakers of both Brittonic and Norse explains the language innovations in texts from Northern England.
+The attrition in word endings, as witnessed by the loss of the nasal endings (m, n), had begun before the Norse invasion.

-Innovations in the Northern zone texts associated by Tristram with Brittonic influence:
+These innovations in the Northern zone texts are associated by Tristram with Brittonic influence: